Notable Athletes with Roots to the Legendary Taylor Street

 Equally notable are Dugy Belmont, Joe Lasacco, Allen Bettina, Anthony “Hindu” DeIcova, and Larry Marnell: all of whom were Sun-Time Youth Basketball Tournament victors and frequently invited to play during the half-time at the Chicago Stadium.

 Hull House, Sheridan Park and the CYO were where we developed our indoor athletic skills.
 While boxing and wrestling were popular indoor sports at Hull House, Sheridan Park seemed to produce the boxers.
-Hull House did produce an AAU wrestling champion, Jimmie Parille, who competed during the late 1940s-50s.
+Hull House did produce an AAU wrestling champion, Jimmie Parille, who competed during the late 1940s-early 50s.

 Bobby Salerno, Chickie LaPlaca, Me, Anthony Carso, Mouse Salerno, John La Monica, Unknown, Jimmy Parelli, Bu-Hack, John Sencion, Buzzy, Unknown

 Of special significance are those Taylor Street athletes who have won “national” championships.
 Some were Taylor Street bred, while others had ancestries that went back to Taylor Street and the distant shores of southern Italy.
 Leading this list of National Champions are Nick Fosco and Richard Guerrero, National Golden Gloves Champions, and Bobby Garippo, Windy City Softball Hall of Famer.
 (As an aside: in addition to his basketball and softball skills, Bobby Garippo, in his later years, was noted for the numerous golf championships he won representing the Ridgemoor Country Club.)
-Jim DiVito, while serving as director of Sheridan Park, won the senior national handball championship.
-Marc Romano, grandson of Harry Garippo, was a member of Triton’s 1970 National Junior College Wrestling Championship team.
-Angelina Romano, the 8-year-old great granddaughter of Harry Garippo, granddaughter of Vincent Romano, grand-niece of Bobby Garippo, and niece of Marc Romano, was crowned the 2012 National Karate Champion.
+Jim DiVito, while serving as director of Sheridan Park, won the senior national racquetball championship.
+Marc and Rick Romano, grandsons of Harry Garippo, were members of Triton’s National Junior College Wrestling Championship team during the 1970s.
+Angelina Romano, the 8-year-old great granddaughter of Harry Garippo, granddaughter of Vincent Romano, and daughter of Rick Romano was crowned the 2012 National Karate Champion.
 Her older sister, Christina, won the State of Illinois Karate Championship.

 We invite the readers to send us the names, stories and pictures of any notable athletes we have not, as yet, been included in the Taylor Street Archives website.